VR-25/acc/README.md

 > Why won't you support my device?
 I've been waiting for ages!

 Firstly, have some extra patience!
-Secondly, several systems don't have intuitive charging control files; I have to dig deeper - and oftentimes, improvise; this takes extra time and effort.
+Secondly, several systems don't have intuitive charging control files; I have to dig deeper - and oftentimes, improvise; this takes time and effort.
 Lastly, some systems don't support custom charging control at all;  in such cases, you have to keep trying different kernels and uploading the respective power supply logs.
 Refer back to `POWER SUPPLY LOGS (HELP NEEDED)`.